aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-02-advent-of-code-year-2020-day-02.md

 ```
 # Part 1
-$ raku main.raku input.txt
+$ raku day-02.raku input.txt
 393

 # Part 2
-$ raku main.raku --p2 input.txt
+$ raku day-02.raku --p2 input.txt
 690
 ```

 #### Explanation

-Similarly to [day 1](https://aaronreidsmith.github.io/blog/advent-of-code-day-01/), we can utilize the code already written and tweak it a little bit.
+Similarly to [day 1](https://aaronreidsmith.github.io/blog/advent-of-code-year-2020-day-01/), we can utilize the code already written and tweak it a little bit.
 In this case, the grammar stays the same, but the actions taken on each line need to change.

 Again, we provide the `--p2` flag, and then add the `PartTwoActions` class to handle the business logic for the new interpretation of the password policy.